adp-multi/adp-multi.github.io/pages/index.md

 that I gave at the "10.
 Herbstseminar der Bioinformatik" (2012) which summarizes why adp-multi is useful and in which direction future work might go.
 Note that the adp-multi syntax in the slides is outdated.

-In July 2013 I defended my thesis (giving a presentation and answering question).
+In July 2013 I defended my thesis (giving a presentation and answering questions).
 The (german) [slides are available]({{urls.media}}/verteidigung_2013.pdf) and contain more up-to-date information than the ones from 2012 above.
 For in-depth information, have a look at [my thesis](https://github.com/adp-multi/thesis/releases), it's in English.

 ## Questions?
 Comments?
 Bugs?